Slow punctures: should you repair them and what are the dangers?

 In any case, the best advice is to stay on the lookout for slow punctures and other damage by checking your car tyres on a regular basis.
 If you detect a slow puncture, don’t ignore it as you’ll only be increasing the chance of a bigger problem developing at some point in the future.
 Get the tyre seen by professionals and either repaired or replaced as soon as possible.

 Think you have a slow puncture?
-Take a read of our tyre test to find the best tyres to replace it with...
+Take a read of our test to find the best tyres to help find a replacement...